smorrrs/Desperados-III-Resources/general_tech.md

 # Game Settings

 ## Custom Keybinding
-Execution, especially for glitches, can be made easier by customizing key mappings in Options > Controls
+Execution can be made easier by customizing key mappings in Options > Controls

 Personally, I use these custom keybindings:
 * Execute showdown mode = R key